NASA-PDS/naif-pds4-bundler/docs/source/21_naif_approach.rst

-       usually covering the next period of time; for past missions the data that is being added usually provides a better trajectory solution, a better attitude estimate, an instrument parameters update, or fixes liens.
+       usually covering the next period of time; for past missions the data that is being added usually provides a better trajectory solution, a better attitude estimate, an instrument parameters update, or fixes from liens.
 New additions are called releases or increments.
 SPICE bundles do not have a specific file to record releases, nevertheless the version of the bundle label is equivalent to the bundle release.
 Checksum files in the Miscellaneous collection